 Back in 2015, I bought ten of the most popular air mouse remote controls to see which one was the best for your Android TV.

-In fact, you probably skipped it when you clicked here.
+In fact, you probably skipped over that article when you clicked here.
 (Thank you by the way!)

 Times have changed, though.
 Only a couple of those remotes are still on sale, so I thought now would be a great time for another Remote Control Roundup.

 What is an Air Mouse?